temyco/security-workshop-sample/pages/workshop.md

 }
 ```

-Add `createAndroidKeyStoreSymmetricKey`, that creates symmetric `AES` key instance for `AndroidKeyStore` and will be
+Add `createAndroidKeyStoreSymmetricKey`, that creates symmetric `AES` key instance for `AndroidKeyStore` and will be used
 in Android API 23+:

 ```kotlin